 Each employment specialist makes at least six (6) face-to-face employer contacts per week on behalf of consumers looking for work.
 An employer contact is counted even when an employment specialist 5 meets with the same employer more than one time in a week, and when the consumer is present or not.
 Consumer-specific and generic contacts are included.
 Employment specialists use a weekly tracking form to document employer contacts.
 7. Job development- quality of employer contact Rating Employment specialists build relationships with employers through multiple visits in person that are planned to learn the needs of the employer, convey what the SE program offers to the employer, 5 describe consumer strengths that are a good match for the employer.
 8. Diversity of job types Rating Employment specialists assist consumers in obtaining different types of jobs.
 5 9.
 Diversity of employers Rating Employment specialists assist consumers in obtaining jobs with different employers.
 5 10.
 Competitive jobs Rating Employment specialists provide competitive job options that have permanent status rather than temporary or time-limited status (e.g. transitional employment slots).
 Competitive jobs pay at least 5 minimum wage, are jobs that anyone can apply for, and are not set aside for people with disabilities.
-11. Individualized follow along supports Rating Consumers receive different types of support for working a job that are based on the job, consumer Harmy preferences, work history, needs, etc. Supports are provided by a variety of people, including treatment team members (e.g. medication changes, social skills training, encouragement), family, friends, co- workers (i.e. natural supports) and employment specialists.
-Employment specialist also provides 5 5 employer supports (e.g. educational information, job accommodations) at consumer's request.
+11. Individualized follow along supports Rating Consumers receive different types of support for working a job that are based on the job, consumer preferences, work history, needs, etc. Supports are provided by a variety of people, including treatment team members (e.g. medication changes, social skills training, encouragement), family, friends, co- workers (i.e. natural supports) and employment specialists.
+Employment specialist also provides 5 employer supports (e.g. educational information, job accommodations) at consumer's request.
 Employment specialist offers help with career development (i.e. assistance with education, a more desirable job, or more preferred job duties).
-Datina 12.
-Time unlimited follow along supports Rating Employment specialists have face-to-face contact within one (1) week before starting a job, within three (3) days after starting a job, weekly for the first month and at least monthly for a year or more on average, after working steadily and desired by consumers.
-Consumers are transitioned to step down job 4 supports from a mental health treatment team member following steady employment.
-Employment specialists contact consumers within three (3) days of learning about the job loss.
-13. Community-based services Rating Employment services such as engagement, job finding and follow-along supports are provided in natural community settings by all employment specialists.
+12. Time unlimited follow along supports Rating Employment specialists have face-to-face contact within one (1) week before starting a job, within three Nating (3) days after starting a job, weekly for the first month and at least monthly for a year or more on average, after working steadily and desired by consumers.
+Consumers are transitioned to step down job 5 supports from a mental health treatment team member following steady employment.
+Employment J specialists contact consumers within three (3) days of learning about the job loss.
+13. Community-based services Dating Employment services such as engagement, job finding and follow-along supports are provided in natural Rating - community settings by all employment specialists.
 5 14.
-Assertive engagement and outreach by integrated treatment team Rating Service termination is not based on missed appointments or fixed time limits.
-Systematic documentation of outreach attempts.
+Assertive engagement and outreach by integrated treatment team Rating Service termination is not based on missed appointments or fixed time limits. - Systematic documentation of outreach attempts.
 5 Engagement and outreach attempts are made by integrated team members.
-Multiple home/community visits.
+Multiple home (community visits) Multiple home/community visits.
+Coordinated visits by ampleument specialist with integrated team members.
 Coordinated visits by employment specialist with integrated team members.
 Connect with family, when applicable.
-Once it is clear that the consumer no longer wants to work or continue SE services, the team stops outreach.
-Total: 115
+On so it is also a that the assessment as a section of the terms of terms of Once it is clear that the consumer no longer wants to work or continue SE services, the team stops outreach.
+440 Total: 113